EducationalTestingService/concept-control-gen/README.md

 Scripts were tested with python 3.9 and the transformers package.
 Nothing else should be required.

 ## Data
 The data is provided as jsonlines objects containing relevant fields for concept-to-sequence generation with control.
-The files require ,git-lfs
+The files require <a href="https://git-lfs.com/">Git LFS</a>.

 ## Training